The General Meeting was attended by 32 people via Zoom.

 All members were thanked for their contributions to Symphony.
 Anyone was encouraged to donate to help keep us afloat this year.

 Changes to the Board and the Election of Board Members to Two Year Terms

 Doug acknowledged Linda O'Gara for her service as our treasurer for eight years.
 Bruce is taking over that position.
 Kim Waggie is coming off the Board as well, she served as Venue Coordinator for the past four years.
 The Board members continuing in the second year of two year terms are: Hanan Bell, Gennie Winkler, Madeline Beery, and Bruce Sherman.
-All members were unanimously elected to the Board.

 The nominees to the Board are Doug Potter, Koko Morgan, Kathleen O'Keeffe, and Anne Warner - all of whom are current Board members.
 The members were unanimously elected by a voice vote.

 There is a need for others to help with the content and technical aspects of the website and grants.

 There were three types of groups formed for this quarter's activities: working with Teresa online, playing in a small in-person group, and playing online using Jamulus/JamKazam.
 Here are the summaries of these groups.

 1. A online study/play group that Teresa hosted: